Debt

 Emergency Hardship Loan From the University

-If you are struggling with day to day living costs the University can help, with a short-term interest and fee free loan of up to £250.
-There is a link below to our Hardship pages under the 'More Resources' heading.
+If you are struggling with day to day living costs the University may be able to help with a short-term interest and fee free emergency hardship loan of up to £250 (subject to eligibility).

 More Resources